dgrisham/wenv/README.rst

 Let's say we wanted to create another wenv that also used IPTB, and therefore also needs to set the `IPTB_ROOT` variable.
-We *could* initialize the new wenv with the `iptb` wenv as a base using `wenv new -i iptb`, so our new wenv would have the same `export` command.
-However, this approach isn't particularly maintainable -- e.g. if the IPTB developers decide to rename the `IPTB_ROOT` variable, all wenv's that use IPTB would have to update.
+We *could* initialize the new wenv with the `iptb` wenv as a base using `wenv new -i iptb <new_wenv>`, so our new wenv would have the same `export` command.
+However, this approach isn't particularly maintainable -- e.g. if the IPTB developers decide to rename the `IPTB_ROOT` variable, all wenvs that use IPTB would have to update that variable's value.
 Alternatively, we could just source the `iptb` wenv and get all of its environment variables every time we start any wenv that uses IPTB.
 To do this, we'd add `iptb` to our `WENV_DEPS`:

 .. code-block:: bash